BitPangea/bitpangea/thecodex/003-world-properties/codex-WP-S-I/codex-WP-S-I-extent.md

 ---

-# Principles Established by Codex WP-I
+# Principles Established by Codex WP-S-I

 ## 1. The World Possesses Properties